sindresorhus/sindresorhus.github.com/data/apps/speediness.md

 #### Why does it show different result from other tools? {#different-result}

 By default, tests are run in parallel to better reflect real-world situations (video chat and voice calls).
 Because of this, speeds may differ from other tools.
-You can change this in the preferences.
+You can change this in the settings.

 #### How does it compare to Speedtest by Ookla? {#ookla}